Childbirth and Adoption Accommodation

 I. Policy Statement

 The Childbirth and Adoption Accommodation Policy is meant to acknowledge the demands upon new parents and provide them with the relief and support they need to successfully complete their academic programs.
-The policy provides enrolled graduate degree candidates in good academic standing who become parents during their regular period of enrollment or during DCE status a period of accommodation during which teaching and academic obligations are suspended.
-Administration of and revisions to this policy are the responsibility of the dean of the Graduate School.
+The policy provides enrolled graduate degree candidates in good academic standing who become parents during their regular program length or during DCE status a period of accommodation during which teaching and academic obligations are suspended.
+Administration of and revisions to this policy are the responsibility of the Dean of the Graduate School.

 II.
 Who is Affected by this Policy

-This policy applies to all enrolled graduate students.
+This policy applies to all enrolled degree-seeking graduate students.

 III.
 Definitions